One of my New Years resolutions was to try to be happier.

 People always tell me that I am “so serious” or ask “what is wrong.”
 Such speculations bug me, because most of the time nothing is wrong at all and I am actually quite happy.
 I suppose that it is years of playing poker professionally that has forced my face into a constant serious expression, void of emotional indications of happiness.
 So while I am not sad or angry, I understand that the general assumption from people who don’t know me is that I am.

 In general, I would say that I am not sad, but also not overly happy.
 Like everyone else, I am prone to bouts of melancholy.
 But I am also just as disposed to attacks of pure happiness.
 Most of the time, however, I am just leveled out.
+I guess CBD really helps me to get that ideal balance of emotions and helps keep the stress away.
+Using the juice box rosin press has enabled me to have more jurisdiction over how much I use and when I use it.

 In short, I am normal.